act-rules/act-rules.github.io/_rules/text-contrast-widget-nqzcj8.md

 #### Failed Example 4

 With default browser styling, the text in this link, has a white background and is blue (`#0000EE`) when matching `:link` and purple (`#551A8B`) when matching `:visited`.
 These colors have a respective contrast ratios of 9.4:1 and 11:1 with the white background.
-However, when the link matcehs both `:visited` and `:focus`, it only has a color contrast ratio of 2:1.
+However, when the link matches both `:visited` and `:focus`, it only has a color contrast ratio of 2:1.

 ```html
 <style>